FinweLtd/orion360-sdk-basic-examples-android/README.md

 When something doesn't seem to work, users tend to try again with an amplified manner and multiple times.
 Since toggling between play and pause states are the most common control operation in a video player application, we recommend mapping double tapping events for this purpose.
 This allows controlling play/pause state even in full-screen mode (without bringing the controls in view), is easy to learn, and quicly becomes very natural.
 However, it is crucial to add a short animation that indicates the state change when the double tapping event has been recognized.
 A professionally made application also shows a hint about this hidden feature when user is learning to use the app.

 When user enters VR mode, all standard controls must be hidden and the whole screen reserved for split screen rendering.
 But when it is time to exit VR mode, it is not at all obvious to user how to do that!
 She will probably try to tap the screen, but we recommend not to exit VR mode from single tapping event, as it is very easy to accidentally tap the screen already when sliding the smartphone inside a VR frame.
 Instead, use single tapping event for showing a short-lived notification that hints about using long tapping for exiting VR mode - this prevents exiting VR mode accidentally, but allows users to find the way to exit VR mode with ease.
-Additional benefit is that long tapping can be used as a shortcut also for enabling VR mode, i.e. same gesture should always work both ways.
+Additional benefit is that long tapping can be used as a shortcut also for enabling VR mode (same gesture should always work both ways).

 Sometimes a developer wants more refined control of touch events.
 Maybe he wants to reserve a part of the screen for a special action, or perform some operation when a particular area of the 360 content is tapped (notice the difference between the two).